sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 > **Note :** we are not going to shy away from/[ignore] **Microsoft Defender for Identity** (MDI), we might not be worried about **Microsoft Detection Endpoint** (MDE) because they are specific to active directory attacks, we would evade MDI as much as possible.

+# **Learning Objective 6**

+- Setup BloodHound and identify shortest path to Domain Admins in the dollacorp domain.

 # **Local Privilege Escalation Cont'D - **